boyang2022/pyaedt-toolkit-template/doc/source/Toolkit/ui.rst

 The user can save the project, File>Save project.

 The wizard has a progress bar and a logger box, where the user can see the status of every operation.
-Red progress bar means the toolkit is busy, and every operation will need to wait until the toolkit is released.
+Red progress bar means the toolkit is busy, and every operation need to wait until the toolkit is released.